Med Comms SIG

 Subgroups and topics

-Scientific Publishing
+Scientific Publishing and Research Integrity

 - Key subgroup members: Andrea Bucceri, Thomas Schindler, Lisa Chamberlain James, Art Gertel, Andrea Rossi, Chris Winchester, Martin Delahunty, Sampoorna Rappaz, Slavka Baronikova.